 Visiting is regulated by a point system.
-Each inmate is given forty (40) points every month.
-One point represents one (1) hour of visiting time during the work week (Monday).
 Two (2) points represent one (1) hour of visiting time on weekends and federal holidays.
 Unused points will not be accrued or added to the next month's points.
-Holdovers will be allowed four (4) visiting days per month, two (2) of which may occur on weekends.
 Official attorney legal visits are free and will not be charged against the points per month limit.